Bruxism and TMJ Treatment in Clifton Hill, VIC

 Do you suffer from Bruxism or TMJ in Clifton Hill, VIC?
 Do you have questions about these conditions?

-Waking up with headaches, sensitive teeth, or migraine headaches can mean the presence of nighttime teeth grinding habit called bruxism, which means grinding and clenching your teeth.
+Waking up with headaches, sensitive teeth, or migraine headaches can mean the presence of nighttime teeth grinding habit called bruxism, which means clenching and grinding your teeth.
 Bruxism leads to a number of severe oral health conditions, not to mention that you might feel fatigued or worn out throughout the day because your jaw is working overtime.

 Other signs that Dr Nick Malamas will look for when diagnosing bruxism: